wagento/sms-notifications/README.md

 We highly recommend purchasing the extension from the [Magento Marketplace], where you can receive the latest version for free.
-Once purchased, you can use the following command to install it from a terminal or command prompt:
+Once purchased, you can use the following commands to install it from a terminal or command prompt:

+    $ cd /path/to/your/site
-    $ cd /path/to/your/site && composer require wagento/module-sms-notifications
+    $ composer require wagento/module-sms-notifications

 **Note:** The Marketplace version is compatible with both Magento 2.3 and 2.2.
 For 2.2, PHP 7.1 is required, while 7.2 is recommended for 2.3.